How China saved Europe's jobless architects

 Architect Nicola Saladino at work.

 "If you are limited by preserving historical heritage, you're limited in the changes you can make.
-But if you're planning a completely new city in rural China, you can really challenge the traditional models and come up with something completely new."
+But if you're planning a completely new city in rural China, you can really challenge the traditional models and come up with something completely new.

 "And people usually don't ask for permission to enlarge or rebuild their houses -- they just do it," Saladino said.